Serv08/jektemp/_posts/2023-04-25-i-used-an-ai-to-make-a-presentation.md

 ***I asked an AI to make a presentation on the Software Quality Assurance Basics.
 Here’s how it went.***

-Read the full story on <a href="https://digracesion.hashnode.dev/i-used-an-ai-to-make-a-presentation">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/i-used-an-ai-to-make-a-presentation)